Albert Pierrepoint

 Pierrepoint was born in Clayton in the West Riding of Yorkshire.
 His family struggled financially because of his father's intermittent employment and heavy drinking.
 Pierrepoint knew from an early age that he wanted to become a hangman, and was taken on as an assistant executioner in September 1932, aged 27.
 His first execution was in December that year, alongside his uncle Tom.
 In October 1941 he undertook his first hanging as lead executioner.

 During his tenure he hanged 200 people who had been convicted of war crimes in Germany and Austria, as well as several high-profile murderers—including Gordon Cummins (the Blackout Ripper), John Haigh (the Acid Bath Murderer) and John Christie (the Rillington Place Strangler).
 He undertook several contentious executions, including Timothy Evans, Derek Bentley and Ruth Ellis and executions for high treason—William Joyce (also known as Lord Haw-Haw) and John Amery—and treachery, with the hanging of Theodore Schurch.

-In 1956 Pierrepoint was involved in a dispute with a sheriff over payment, leading to his retirement from hanging.
+In 1956 Pierrepoint was involved in a dispute with a sheriff over payment, leading to his retirement from the role of hangman.
 He ran a pub in Lancashire from the mid-1940s until the 1960s.
-He wrote his memoirs in 1974 in which he concluded that capital punishment was not a deterrent, although he may have changed his position after that.
-He approached his task with gravity and said that the execution was "sacred to me".
+He wrote his memoirs in 1974 in which he concluded that capital punishment was not a deterrent, although he may have changed his position subsequently.
+He approached his task with gravitas and said that the execution was "sacred to me".
 His life has been included in several works of fiction, such as the 2005 film Pierrepoint, in which he was portrayed by Timothy Spall.